aeslaughter/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 ## Videos

-Locally stored or hosted videos can be displayed using the `!video`
+Locally stored or hosted videos can be displayed using the `!video` syntax.

 !video http://clips.vorwaerts-gmbh.de/VfE.webm width=100%